 Organisational Transformation in Health and Social Care

 Health and social care institutions (e.g. NHS) are continuously striving to improve themselves and attain excellence against a backdrop of relentless change.
 The ability to accept rapid and significant change as an inevitable consequence of life is a pre-requisite for organisational survival.
-We’ll cover the ability of organisations to adopt change rather than merely adapt to it as one of the major hall marks of a learning organisation.
+We’ll cover the ability of organisations to adopt change rather than merely adapt to it as one of the major hallmarks of a learning organisation.
 You’ll discover how organisational learning becomes the mechanism by which organisational competencies can keep pace with national, local or international challenges.
 The development of whole-system change initiatives have become the cornerstone; the gold standard approach in managing complex change manifested through individuals who seek to improve service delivery.

-Change is inevitable, and it is readily accepted that to remain the same increases organisational risk, however, applying change management strategies to complex and high challenge organisations can be a difficult task yet essential task in today's pursuit of organisational efficiencies.
+Change is inevitable, and it is readily accepted that to remain the same increases organisational risk, however, applying change management strategies to complex and high challenge organisations can be a difficult yet essential task in today's pursuit of organisational efficiencies.
 You’ll explore change theory, strategic formation alongside organisational change, the application of advanced technologies and the resilience requirements of your organisation.

 Global Leadership